 Digital signatures are accompanied by certificates that attest to the identity of the holder of the signing data (the "certificate holder").
-The full contents of the certificate are set out in the statute.
-The rights and obligations of the certificate holder are also matters of statute.
-See the discussion of Trust Services, below.
+The full contents of the certificate are set out in the statute.44 The rights and obligations of the certificate holder are also matters of statute.45 See the discussion of Trust Services, below.

 What all this may mean in practice is that people may not be able do business electronically - even a simple person-to-person transaction - without acquiring the means to make a digital signature, including a certificate.
 The Law says, however, that "no limit shall be established on the type of digital signature device."
 MDDC is to prepare and make public "the type of digital signature device that meets the requirements."
-It is not clear that any such statement has been issued as of late 2022.
+It is not clear that any such statement has been issued as of early 2023.
 Nor is it clear what potential devices might be available in any event.
-However, such a statement by MDDC might enable business-to-business transactions to use simple or accessible forms of digital signatures.
-It might also allow signed transactions on electronic trading platforms.
+However, such a